What kind of housing is available for graduate students?

 What do I do when I get here?

 When you arrive on campus, students should contact the Graduate and Family office, if arriving during normal business hours on Monday through Friday – 8:30AM to 5:00PM.
 The number is 848-445-2561.
 If you are arriving at any other time, please contact email@example.com prior to arriving to make arrangements with our Graduate and Family Housing office so that keys can be provided to you when you arrive.

 Are residences furnished?

 All single graduate and family apartments are furnished with living room and bedroom furniture.
 More information about family residence furniture can be found on the website here.

-When will there be AC and heat?
+When will there be air cooling and heat?

-All graduate apartments, except Johnson, have central heating and air cooling.
+All graduate apartments, except Johnson Apartments, have central heating and air cooling.
 Johnson apartments have window units.
 Students are not allowed to bring their own air conditioning units while living in any of our apartments or residence halls.
 New Jersey state law requires that we provide heating from October through the end of April.
 The boilers are turned on earlier if temperatures are consistently colder in September.

 Will there be a phone in the apartment?